 The Legend of the Open Door

-He was only released upon the condition that the castle gates were to be open to unexpected visitors at all times - and that an extra place should be set at every meal, just in case.
-It is said that the occupants of Howth Castle even honour this today, certainly access to (but not into) the castle is always possible.
-I am not sure about the extra plate, though.
+He was only released upon the condition that the castle gates were to be open to unexpected visitors at all times and that an extra place should be set at every meal, just in case.
+It is said that the occupants of Howth Castle even honor this today, certainly access to (but not into) the castle is always possible.

 Howth Castle in (Popular) Culture